 Last year GHG emissions were calculated using IMO GHG study.
 However, this year IPCC guidelines for National Greenhouse inventories were used to compute our GHG Emissions as well as EMEP/EEA inventory Guidebook 2009, updated 2011 for other emissions in order to map our GHG emissions for the business as a whole.
 Tier 1 method was adopted.
-Our GHG report also conforms to the requirements of ISO 14064.
+Our GHG assessment are also based on the requirements of ISO 14064, in addition to IMO requirements.